xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/move_pvc_to_other_namespace.md

 ```

 ## C.3.
-Stop everything that is using XLR PVC-s (and other PVC if needed)
+Stop everything that is using XLD PVC-s (and other PVC if needed)

 :::caution
 Be sure that you did backup of the CR before this step!